Motivic integration and Milnor fiber: Thom-Sebastiani formula

-By an inductive argument similar to the one in the proof of Lemma~\ref{RV:RES:conv}, noting also that, by (\ref{good:act:conj}), fibers of $\pi$ over genuinely complex points make no contributions to fibers over real points in (\ref{conv:1:2}) and (\ref{conv:induc}), we deduce that the first square of (\ref{TS:down:real}) indeed commutes.
-It follows that Theorem~\ref{TS:main} holds in $\ggk^{\bm 1} \RVar$ too, as a direct specialization of the same equality in $\ggk^{\bm 1} \Var_{\R}$ via $\Xi^{\vta}$ and $\Xi^{\bm 1}$.
+By an inductive argument similar to the one in the proof of Lemma~\ref{RV:RES:conv}, noting also that, by (\ref{good:act:conj}), fibers of $\pi$ over genuinely complex points make no contributions to fibers over real points in (\ref{conv:1:2}) and (\ref{conv:induc}), we deduce that the first square of (\ref{TS:down:real}) commutes.
+So Theorem~\ref{TS:main} holds in $\ggk^{\bm 1} \RVar$ too, as a direct specialization of the same equality in $\ggk^{\bm 1} \Var_{\R}$ via $\Xi^{\vta}$ and $\Xi^{\bm 1}$.

-This state of affairs may seem somewhat unsatisfactory as the supposedly real formula is in actuality computed from the complex objects in (\ref{TS:setlevel}) and the volume operators $\Theta^{\ac}_\vta \circ \bb E^{\ac}_{b, \vta} \circ \int^{\ac}$ over $\puC$.
+This state of affairs may seem somewhat unsatisfactory as the supposedly real formula is in actuality computed from the complex objects in (\ref{TS:setlevel}) and the volume operators $\Vol^{\ac}_\vta$ over $\puC$.
 To remedy this, we can start the specialization procedure earlier, using the technique in \S~\ref{section:spec:hen}, as has been done in Remark~\ref{comp:real:non}, and obtain the same formula using the $\puR$-trace of (\ref{TS:setlevel}) and the corresponding volume operators over $\puR$.
 No new perspective lies herein and hence we shall not labor further on it.

 \begin{rem} The second square of (\ref{TS:down:real}) also commutes, where the two horizontal arrows are constructed via taking the fiber at $1$ as in (\ref{fib:at:1}).
 However, as another manifestation of the duality of the sign, taking the fiber at $-1$ yields a genuinely different ring homomorphism